Kavathiya-Harsh/Surf-wind-/README.md

 # 🛍️ Surf Winds

-A fully responsive, feature-rich clone of the **Aretto** e-commerce platform, built with a focus on clean UI, smooth user experience, and scalable architecture.
+A fully responsive, feature-rich clone of the **Surf winds** Travel platform, built with a focus on clean UI, smooth user experience, and scalable architecture.

 ---